LibraryOfCongress/bagit-java/bagit/trunk/src/assembly/readme.txt

 COMMANDLINE:
 A commandline interface is provided to perform various operations on bag.
-Scipts to invoke the commandline interface can be found in the bin directory.
+Scripts to invoke the commandline interface can be found in the bin directory.
 To learn more about the supported operations, invoke the commandline interface with no arguments.